jordyorel/orus-lang/docs/LANGUAGE.md

   - Ranges: `for i in start..end:` (exclusive) or `start..=end` (inclusive).
 A second `..step` expression sets the step.
   - Iterable loops: `for item in array:` iterates arrays.
 - Loops may be labelled using a leading apostrophe (`'outer:`). `break` and `continue` optionally target a label.
+- Use `pass` inside any block when you need a syntactically valid body without executing code.

 ```orus
 for i in 0..10..2: